NASA-PDS/registry/docker/README.md

 can be used to generate a password hash for a new password hash).
 * Update the `password_hash` of the `harvest` user with the newly generated password hash.

-## 🏃 Steps to execute the Big Data Harvest components with docker compose
+## 🏃 Steps to execute the Scalable Harvest components with docker compose

 #### 1. Open a terminal and change the current working directory to `registry/docker`.

 #### 2. Setup Elasticsearch and RabbitMQ as explained in the following document.
 TODO: Add the link to the Scalable Harvest documentation.

-#### 3. Start Big Data Harvest components as follows.
+#### 3. Start Scalable Harvest components as follows.

-To start all big-data components (Big Data Harvest Server, Big Data Crawler Server and Big Data Harvest Client)
+To start all big-data components (Registry Harvest Service, Registry Crawler Service and Registry Harvest CLI)
 ```
 docker compose --profile=big-data up
 ```

-To start only Big Data Harvest Server and Big Data Crawler Server
+To start only Registry Harvest Service and Registry Crawler Service
 ```
 docker compose --profile=big-data-services up
 ```

-To start only Big Data Harvest Client
+To start only Registry Harvest CLI
 ```
 docker compose --profile=big-data-client up
 ```

-To execute Big Data Integration Tests with downloaded test data
+To execute Scalable Harvest Integration Tests with downloaded test data
 ```
 docker compose --profile=big-data-integration-test up
 ```